alanwatsonforster/glass/glass/map.md

 ### Second-Generation Sheets

-APXO implements twelve second-generation sheets labeled *XY*, in which *X* is one of the letters from A to D and *Y* is one of the numbers from 1 to 6:
+Glass implements twelve second-generation sheets labeled *XY*, in which *X* is one of the letters from A to D and *Y* is one of the numbers from 1 to 6:

 - A1, A2, B1, B2, C1, and C2: These are adaptations of the original sheets from *The Speed of Heat*.